zipvilization/Zipvilization/status/index.md

 Some technical information is restricted because its publication could affect the integrity of the project.

-At the same time, the public Atlas has been deliberately expanded so that documentation which does not compromise project integrity remains accessible.
+At the same time, the public Atlas has been deliberately expanded so that information which does not compromise project integrity remains accessible.

 The principle is simple: